 On Windows 8, click the Performance tab and look under “Up time” at the bottom of the window.

-On Windows 7, you’ll also find this information on then Performance tab — look for “Up time” under System.
+On Windows 7 or Vista, you’ll also find this information on then Performance tab — look for “Up time” under System.

 Windows — Installation Date

 You can find the date you installed Windows with the systeminfo command.
 First, open the Command Prompt — press Windows Key + R, type cmd into the Run dialog, and press Enter.
 Type the following command into the Command Prompt window and press Enter (note that you must type Original with the capital letter on older versions of Windows).